MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-phi-3-vision.md

 ### A deployed Phi-3 chat models with vision model

+**Deployment to a self-hosted managed compute**

 Phi-3 chat models with vision can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.

+For deployment to a self-hosted managed compute, you must have enough quota in your subscription.
+If you don't have enough quota available, you can use our temporary quota access by selecting the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours.**

 > [!div class="nextstepaction"]
 > [Deploy the model to managed compute](../concepts/deployments-overview.md)

-> [!TIP]
-> Notice when deploying Phi-3 chat models with vision to self-hosted managed compute you need to ensure you must have enough quota in your subscription.
-If you don't have enough quota available in the selected project, you can use the option **I want to use shared quota and I acknowledge that this endpoint will be deleted in 168 hours**